Nicolas Cermakian

 Biography:

-2. Clock genes, behaviour and mental health.
+3. The molecular mechanisms of the circadian clock.
 Using a combination of molecular, cellular and behavioural approaches, we study the molecular bases of circadian clocks, and the links between the clocks, environmental light and behaviour.
-This extends to work on mouse models of mental disorders.

 Selected publications: